 You can also use regular expression for folders, in File Include Criteria and File Exclude Criteria field.
-For example, if you enter $h^/^.txt$ in File Include Criteria field and C:/Gmdata in File Base Location field, it will search for all .txt file inside all directories which starts from h under C:\Gmdata.
+For example, if you enter $h^/.txt$ in File Include Criteria field and C:/Gmdata in File Base Location field, it will search for all .txt file inside all directories which starts from h under C:\Gmdata.

-- 9. When Adeptia Server is installed on Windows Operating System, File Event uses windows service to connect to remote machine to access any file.
-It just connects once and uses the same connection with the same User ID and Password (which is stored in the cache) every time.
-If you want to enforce the validation of User ID and Password every time while accessing the file on a remote machine, check Use VFS checkbox. - 10.
-If the File Event is secured i.e. username and password are required to access it, then check the Secure checkbox and enter the username and password required to access the file in the User ID and Password fields respectively.
-This option is applicable only when the file specified is located on a remote machine.
+9. When Adeptia Server is installed on Windows Operating System, File Event uses windows service to connect to remote machine to access any file.
+It just connects once and uses the

-- 11. Enter the date from which file event will start triggering, in the Event Start Date field.
+- 10. If the File Event is secured i.e. username and password are required to access it, then check the Secure checkbox and enter the username and password required to access the file in the User ID and Password fields respectively.
+This option is applicable only when the file specified is located on a remote machine. - 11.
+Enter the date from which file event will start triggering, in the Event Start Date field.
 The date must be in mm/dd/yyyy format.
 Click calendar icon and select the required date from the calendar. - 12.
 Enter the start time from the Time drop-down list. - 13.
 Enter the date on which file event will stop triggering, in the Event Expiry Date field.
 The date must be in mm/dd/yyyy format.
 Click calendar icon and select the required date from the calendar. - 14.
 Enter the expiry time from the Time drop-down list. - 15.
 Enter the time interval for which file event will check for the arrival of any file or upon modification of existing file in the Polling Frequency field.
-Enter the digit in the Frequency field and select the unit of time i.e. seconds, minutes or hours etc from the Duration dropdown list.
+Enter the digit in the Frequency field and select the unit of time i.e. seconds, minutes or hours etc from the Duration drop-down list.